-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - borrow on the security of the debtor's assets; and

-- make compromises or arrangements with creditors.
+- make compromises or arrangements with creditors and debtors.

 In CVLs and compulsory liquidations, the liquidator has the power to investigate the conduct of persons involved in the affairs of the debtor, including the power to apply to the court for the public examination of any company officer or anyone involved in its promotion, formation and management.
-In compulsory liquidations, the liquidator must file with the Insolvency Department his or her receipts and payments account on a six-monthly basis.
+In compulsory liquidations, the liquidator must file with the Insolvency Department his or her receipts and payments accounts on a six-monthly basis.
 In a CVL, the liquidator files a statement of all receipts and payments of the liquidation at the end of the administration.

-Receivership: The receiver has control of all property covered by the debenture and his or her powers are those set out in the debenture under which he or she is appointed.
-The receiver must:
+Receivership: The receiver manager has control of all property covered by the debenture and his or her powers are set out in the debenture under which he or she is appointed.
+The receiver manager must:

 - notify the debtor of his or her appointment;

-- submit the statement of affairs that he or she has received from the directors of the debtor with the registrar of companies; and
+- submit the statement of affairs that he or she has received from the directors of the debtor to the registrar of companies; and

-- submit statements of all receipts and payments of the receivership with the registrar of companies, the debtor and his or her appointee on a six-monthly basis.
+- submit statements of receipts and payments of the receivership to the registrar of companies, the debtor and his or her appointee on a six-monthly basis.

-The receiver acts in the interests of his or her appointee (but also has a duty of care to guarantors).
-Once he or she has settled the debt owed to the debenture holder and the preferential creditors, he or she will resign.
+The receiver manager has a primary duty of care to the secured creditor which appointed him or her, but also has a duty of care to guarantors.
+Once he or she has settled the debt owed to the debenture holder and the preferential creditors, the receiver manager resigns.

 The receiver: